top of page

 Sonali (Alyy) Patel is a trailblazing LGBTQ+ activist, author, creative, and scholar, who has made Canadian history on several accounts.
 Alyy is best known for making monumental strides for Queer South Asian Women in North America—she is revolutionary in bringing this severely invisibilized community together.
 At age 22, Alyy solely founded the Queer South Asian Women’s Network—a thriving Canadian non-profit organization.
 As well, Alyy pioneered Canadian research on Queer South Asian Women’s issues in the diaspora.
 In 2020, Alyy made Canadian LGBTQ+ history as the first South Asian speaker at Pride Toronto’s Dyke March.
 In 2022, Alyy was the first LGBTQ+ South Asian speaker at the Ontario Government's Pride Flag Raising Ceremony.

 Alyy passionately works to bridge community gaps through knowledge construction and mobilization.
-She has spent the past decade spearheading countless queer initiatives across Canada, such as Halton Region's first LGBTQ+ Pride Festival (2015) and the Queer Gujarati Parivaar (2021).
+She has spent the past decade spearheading countless queer initiatives across Canada, such as Halton Region's first LGBTQ+ Pride Festival (2015), the Queer Gujarati Parivaar (2021), and Queer South Asian Picnics in major cities spanning the East to West Coast.
 Alyy dedicatedly raises awareness about the issues and experiences of Queer South Asian diaspora through her writing, public speaking, research, and community activism.
 Alyy's work and unapologetic existence aim to challenge enforced assimilation while empowering others to embrace their authentic selves.
 Recently, Alyy published their first book, Don't Tell My Parents: Queer Diasporic Truths

-As a keynote speaker and independent diversity & inclusion consultant with nine years of experience, Alyy has been invited to speak at a wide range of workplaces, schools (grades 1-12 and post secondary), and globally renowned initiatives such as the International Film Festival of South Asia.
+As a keynote speaker and independent diversity & intersectionality consultant with nine years of experience, Alyy has been invited to speak at a range of workplaces (e.g., Payments Canada, Wattpad, etc), schools (grades 1-12 and post-secondary), and globally renowned initiatives, such as the International Film Festival of South Asia.

 Don't Tell My Parents: Queer Diasporic Truths